FunGang-Entertainment/.github/profile/README.md

 ## 🎮 About Us

-At Fungang Entertainment™, we are driven by a shared passion for creating immersive, thrilling, and innovative experiences through our apps and games.
+At Fungang Entertainment™, we are driven by a shared passion for creating immersive, thrilling, and innovative experiences through our games.
 Our journey in the world of entertainment began with a simple idea: to bring joy and excitement to people of all ages, across the globe. 🌍🕹️

 ## 💻 Explore Our Projects